 How to visit?
-You can take an organized day trip from Medellín (2 hours one way), but make sure to leave early, so you have a full day to explore.
-If you have more time to spend, you can travel to Guatapé by yourself from the Terminal de Transporte Norte and stay overnight.
-There are many lovely guesthouses and it gives you the chance to leave early morning to the Guatapé rock, by local tuk tuk or foot towards the rock.
+You can visit Guatapé with an organized day trip from Medellín (2 hours one way), but make sure to leave early, so you have a full day to explore.
+If you have more time, you can travel to Guatapé by yourself from the Terminal de Transporte Norte and stay overnight.
+There are many lovely guesthouses and it gives you the chance to leave early morning to the Guatapé rock, by local tuk tuk or foot, and enjoy the rock with less people.

 Santa Fé de Antioquia

 Santa Fé de Antioquia is a beautiful colonial town in the surroundings of Medellin.
 It was the first capital of the state of Antioquia and is one of the oldest cities in the region.
 Today it is on the World Heritage List of UNESCO.
 The city has countless historic churches, beautiful squares and cobbled stone streets.
 There is also one of the the oldest and longest suspension bridges in Latin America: Puente del Occidente.
 It is a lovely town to walk around and enjoy the pieceful environment.

 How to visit?
 You can opt for an organized excursion from Medellín (two hours one way) or take a local bus from Terminal de Transporte Norte.

 El Jardín | What to do in Medellín?